 We are looking for Neighborhood Connectors in Carmichael, Roseville, Lincoln, Grass Valley and surrounding areas.
 Learn more about our Neighborhood Connectors Network.

-Volunteers from NCJW Sacramento help to provide meals to the residents of Sister Nora’s Place.
-On the second Wednesday and the fourth Thursday of each month, section members prepare meals to take to Sister Nora’s Place.
-Six teams of women prepare meals and deliver them on a rotating basis, so each team prepares four meals a year.
-Often, team members stay and have dinner with the women living there.
-Please contact us to volunteer.
+Sister Nora’s – NCJW volunteer teams provide meals for the residents of Sister Nora’s Place.
+Six teams of NCJW women prepare and deliver meals on a rotating basis, for a total of four meals a year.
+Often, team members stay for dinner with the women living there and learn more about their experiences and life from their perspectives.
+Please contact Naomi Rice to volunteer.
 For more information on Sister Nora’s Place visit: http://www.sacloaves.org/programs/sisternorasplace